RulaKhaled/nextjs-15-openai-sentry-issue/README.md

 - Sentry Next.js SDK version: 10.22.0
 - The `TURBOPACK=0` flag is used to disable Turbopack for better debugging
 - Webpack is configured to externalize the OpenAI package to allow runtime instrumentation

-## 🤝 Contributing

-If you find the issue or have a solution, please feel free to open an issue or pull request.

-## 📄 License

-MIT